 Health Games Research

-In January 2008, the Pioneer Portfolio launched Health Games Research: Advancing Effectiveness of Interactive Games for Health, a national program that supports research to enhance the quality and impact of computer and video games that are used to improve health.
+In January 2008, RWJF launched Health Games Research: Advancing Effectiveness of Interactive Games for Health, a national program that supports research to enhance the quality and impact of computer and video games that are used to improve health.
 The goal of the program is to advance the innovation, design and effectiveness of health games and game technologies so that they help people improve their health-related behaviors and, as a result, achieve significantly better health outcomes.
 Health Games Research will announce their first round of research grantees during the 2008 Games for Health conference.
 Roughly $2 million will be provided in this first round of funding to support outstanding research projects examining interactive games that increase players' physical activity and/or games that improve their self-care.
 A complete list of Health Games Research grantees will be posted in May.

 Health Games Research is directed by Debra Lieberman, Ph.D., communication researcher, University of California, Santa Barbara.
 More information is available at www.healthgamesresearch.org.